Punjab polls: In Mohali, it is Balbir Sidhu versus turncoats, says Tewari

 People will boycott Cong, AAP, says BJP candidate

-Bharatiya Janata Party candidate Sanjeev Vashisht, who filed his nomination papers from Mohali constituency said, “The people of Punjab are boycotting the Congress and AAP.
+Mohali Bharatiya Janata Party candidate Sanjeev Vashisht, who filed his nomination papers from Mohali constituency, said, “The people of Punjab are boycotting the Congress and AAP.
 “Congress candidate Balbir Sidhu is facing opposition for his incompetence, while AAP’s Kulwant Singh, who lost the municipal elections, is trying to mislead people with false promises,” he said.
-HTC